 This device is similar to an open-fit hearing aid, but differs as the speaker unit is removed from the micro BTE and is attached to a wire which fits inside the ear canal.
 The speaker units (receivers) come in different power levels so this style of aid can fit a wider range of hearing loss compared to the open-fit.
 They are comfortable to wear as they can be fitted with soft, rounded tips or custom-made tips.

-The world’s smallest receiver in the canal hearing aid, Unitron’s Moxi NOW, is bursting with technology that makes listening fully automatic, high performance, and fully wireless.
-The smooth lines and nearly invisible size make it comfortable to wear all day long.
-It’s also delivers natural sound in a discreet design - the smallest sized does not mean compromise.
+The world’s smallest receiver in the canal hearing aids are bursting with technology that makes listening fully automatic, high performance, and fully wireless.
+The smooth lines and nearly invisible size make them comfortable to wear all day long.
+They deliver natural sound in a discreet design - the smallest sized does not mean compromise.

 The world’s smallest rechargeable hearing aid is now available, revealing the industry’s passion for listening to consumers’ needs and responding with technology that performs.
 This new device delivers all-day listening on an overnight charge, so patients never miss a conversation.
 Most impressively, these hearing aids allow the wearer to swap the rechargeable batteries with traditional batteries at any time, so they’re never without power.
 Flexibility at its finest!